-This chapter provides information and warnings which must be followed to ensure safe operation and retain the instrument in safe condition.
-Read this section carefully before beginning to install and use the instrument.
+This section provides information and warnings which must be followed to ensure safe operation and retain the instrument in safe condition.
+Read this section carefully before installing the device and using the software.

 1.1 Notes on Safety Conventions and Icons